wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 == Changelog ==

+= 0.7.1 =
+* Fixed a problem with order amounts being rounded unnecessarily
+* Fixed: error with no products in database
+* Enhanced JS and CSS loading mechanism
+* Added notification messages for no customers / no orders
+* Shipping phone number renamed to Phone number
+* Fixed an issue with batch update along with new product additions

 = 0.7.0 =
 * Added Customers dashboard - view, search, (In Pro: inline editing and batch update)